m-zaink/Web3/README.md

 ## How to contribute?
-If you know of a white-paper that isn't listed here, please add and create a PR.
-I'd pull it in if it's a valid addition.
+If there are any topics or links or content that you think should go under this repository, create a PR.

+I'll be happy to pull in.